weaviate/weaviate-io/developers/weaviate/client-libraries/python/async.md

 ### Instantiation helper functions

-These instantiation helper functions mirror the [synchronous client helper functions](./index.md#connection-helper-functions), and return an equivalent async client object.
+These instantiation helper functions are similar to the [synchronous client helper functions](./index.md#connection-helper-functions), and return an equivalent async client object.

 - `use_async_with_local`
 - `use_async_with_weaviate_cloud`